xyproto/cxx/README.md

 Make modern C++ easier to deal with.

-Consider checking out the examples in the `examples` directory, and compile them by only typing `cxx` in each directory.
+Consider compiling the examples in the `examples` directory just by typing `cxx` in each directory.

 Have you ever had a single `main.cpp` file that you just want to compile, without having to make sure the order of flags are correct and ideally without having to provide any flags at all?